maverick-tech/ilovephysics.com/README.md

 Welcome !

-To know about intersting physics fact visit ilovephysics.com !
+To know about intersting physics facts visit ilovephysics.com !